muppet9010/factorio-muppet-streamer/README.md

 - Sets the ground on fire behind a player via command.
 - Drop a player's inventory on the ground over time via command.
 - Mix up players' inventories between them via command.

+#### Multiplayer Features

 - Can add a team member limit GUI & research for use in Multiplayer by streamers.
 Supports commands.

+#### Map Helper Features (mod options)

-- Mod options to: start with building's ghost on death unlocked, disable freeplay's introduction message, rocket win condition and set the starting map reveal area.
+- Start with building's ghost on death unlocked.
+- Disable introduction message in freeplay.
+- Disable rocket win condition in freeplay.
+- Set a custom starting map reveal area.